FlorisTurkenburg/StudentChoice10419667/doc/DesignDoc.md

 While in the view which displays the contents of a playlist, a menu is available with 4 options:
   - Delete;
     + Opens a ListView of all the songs in the playlist with checkboxes.
+    + Uses a custom adapter (CheckboxCursorAdapter) to provide and handle the checkboxes.
     + The selected songs are removed from the playlist when the user clicks on "Delete" in the ActionBar.
     + Clicking on "Cancel" will leave the playlist unchanged.
     + The ActionBar also displays the amount of selections.